 COURSE DESCRIPTIONS

 COURSE NAMING SYSTEM:

 Course content areas at Tulsa Community College are categorized in "disciplines," a related group of courses in a specified subject area, such as English (ENGL) or Physics (PHYS).
 Each course is first assigned a specific discipline name and then a specific four-digit course number, as in ENGL1113, and a course name, as in Composition I. A brief description of the course content follows the course name and number.
 If a course is offered as part of a required sequence of courses, the prerequisite requirements for that course are also listed within the catalog course description.
 Not all courses listed in the catalog are offered each term, and certain courses may be offered on only one campus.
 Please check the current term class schedule for this information.

 COURSE NUMBERING SYSTEM:

 - First digit The year in which the course is usually taken.\

 - · Second and third digit The individual course number within a discipline.

 - Fourth The credit hours awarded for a course.

-- \(Zero level courses are not included in the admission, retention, or graduation grade point averages.)
+\(Zero level courses are not included in the admission, retention, or graduation grade point averages.)

 CREDIT HOUR:

 A credit hour consists of one class period per week in a subject for 16 weeks per semester, with the exception of laboratories, practicums, or physical education activity classes in which generally two periods per week for 16 weeks equals one credit hour.
 The number of class hours and laboratory hours doubles for a class in an eight-week term.
 The time required each week for laboratory may vary from course to course.
 Please refer to the course syllabus for more information.

 GENERAL EDUCATION COURSES:

 Courses used to fulfill general education requirements at TCC are listed in the catalog section titled, General Education Requirements.
 A code letter following a course title designates the general education category for which the course may generally be used for transfer to another university, as follows:

 - (A) Analytical and Quantitative Thought

 - (D) Diversity

 - (H) Humanities

 - (I) International or Non-Western Dimension

 - (L) Laboratory Science

 - (S) Social and Behavioral Sciences

 ACCOUNTING

 ACCT 1003 - Introduction to Accounting

 Provides an understanding of the fundamental principles of double entry accounting as applied to practical business situations.
-Emphasis is given to the following: financial statements, debit and credit rules of accounting, the accounting cycle, special journals, and payroll accounting.
+Emphasizes the following: preparation of financial statements, debit and credit rules of accounting, the accounting cycle, special journals, and payroll accounting.
+The entire course incorporates applicable mathematical procedures (and their review) as they are used in accounting methodology.

 ACCT 1411 - Quickbooks

 This course includes the review and use of this powerful accounting tool for both accountants and non-accountants to: 1) record sales, track accounts receivable and accounts payable, 2) record expenses and pay bills, 3) track receipts and shipment/sales of inventory as well as inventory analysis, 4) document work estimates, activity by jobs, and employees/contractors time for invoicing and payroll, 5) process employee payroll, print paychecks, prepare quarterly and annual payroll reports and print W-2 forms, and 6) analyze accounting information through the preparation of varoius reports including balance sheet and income statement.
 Prerequisite: Working knowledge of accounting and computers.

 ACCT 2213 - Financial Accounting

 Theory and practice of measuring and recording financial data for an economic unit: journalizing transactions, adjusting entries for revenue and expense items, inventories, depreciation, internal control with an emphasis on cash, current and long-term liabilities, and accounting for corporation stock transactions.
 Emphasis also will concentrate on the preparation and use of the income statement, balance sheet, and statement of cash flows.
-Prerequisites: Appropriate ACT scores or completion of ACCT 1003 with a grade of "C" or better.
+Prerequisites: Must meet appropriate proficiencies in English, Math, and Reading or completion of ACCT 1003 with a grade of "C" or better.

-$The \ time\ required\ for\ laboratory\ may\ vary\ by\ course.\ Please\ refer\ to\ the\ course\ syllabus\ for\ more\ information.$